 The criterion of success of the DNS is the common convenience of mankind in being able to locate resources on the Internet efficiently.
-"DNS is not a directory; DNS is not a tool to locate resources.
-DNS is, rather, a system for taking structured names using those names to look up records.
-DNS makes, and can make, no guarantee or otherwise make any authoritative statement that the contents of those records bear any resemblance to any particular resource on the net."
 Failure of the DNS to serve that function might be repaired or compensated for by the use of other resource locators.
 Fixing the governance of the DNS will not in and of itself fix any failures of the DNS, however strong and appropriate governanceii will provide a suitable vehicle for addressing these failures when required.
 Ambiguities in the governing documents of ICANN, or failures to achieve contracts with all players involved in the DNS within a certain period of time, are not the same as an actual failure of the Domain Name System to perform its functions, and should not be treated as such.
 One should not confuse failure to achieve agreements with an actual failure of that necessary cooperation on which the DNS relies.
 Indeed, proposals should not seek to compel a cooperation that already exists.
 Obedience can be compelled, but not cooperation.